 Do you and the president's attorneys believe the president has the power to pardon himself?

-He probably's not, but he probably does.
+He's not, but he probably does.

 Can the president pardon himself?

-I think it's an open question.
+I mean, it's an open question.

-Run the pardon attorney.
+Run the part attorney.

-Uh it would be an open question.
+It would be an open question.

-I think it would probably get answered by gosh, that's what the constitution says.
+I think it would probably get answered by, gosh, that's what the Constitution says.

 And if you want to change it, change it.